equinor/sepes-web/README.md

 5. Paste access token into the variable "cyToken" in cypress/support/commands.js
 6. Run npx cypress open

+### Testing in pipeline and coverage raport

+Jest and cypress test will run with every pull request.
+Long cypress test will be put in it's own folder and rund at night time.
+To get the coverage report, click on either the jest or cypress action, and it will be an artifact there.

+With pull request, the pipeline will create comments with a short overview of the results from testing.

 ## Setup locally

 1. Clone project into local folder